trueheart78/trueheart78.com/resume.md

 ### :repeat: Book Notes Generator

-Extracted from the early version of my Book Notes, it reads a YAML file and generates the core markdown files for the chapters and sections.
-It also places them directly into the above Book Notes project in a new folder, with a handy Readme link provided at the end. _I should really change this into a gem or a binary_.
+Extracted from the early version of my [Book Notes][book-notes-source], it reads a YAML file and generates the core markdown files for the chapters and sections.
+It also places them directly into the above Book Notes project in a new folder, with a handy Readme link provided at the end.

 * Source: [GitHub][book-notes-generator-source]